ameksike/ksdoc/README.md

-# KsDoc library
+# KsDoc CMF
-KsDoc is a versatile library within the Ksike ecosystem, designed to streamline and simplify the documentation process for various application types, including CLI, web, and API development.
-This library integrates seamlessly with Swagger and JSDoc, harnessing their combined power to provide comprehensive and intuitive documentation.
+KsDoc is a versatile CMF within the Ksike ecosystem, designed to streamline and simplify the documentation process for various application types, including CLI, web, and API development.
+This CMF integrates seamlessly with Swagger and JSDoc, harnessing their combined power to provide comprehensive and intuitive documentation.

 - **Unified Documentation:** KsDoc unifies the documentation process, catering to the diverse needs of CLI, web, and API applications.